VyperGroup/aero/README.md

 ### Cors Testing

-Aero sends an real request to the proxy site in order to check if they allow us to use it
+Aero sends an request to the site without the proxy in order to check if they would allow it

 ### Trusted Types

 We support trusted types through interceptors.
-Aero simply do nothing because it alreadys know the origin secure.
+Aero simply do nothing because it already knows the is origin secure.